laugima/SQL-Projects-Portfolio/README.md

 In an ever-changing economic landscape, workforce reductions are a critical indicator of business performance, industry trends, and market stability.
 This project focuses on cleaning and standardizing a dataset of company layoffs to ensure accurate and reliable insights for further business analysis.

 ## **Key Data Cleaning Processes**
-- **🔹 Duplicate Removal:** Eliminated redundant records to prevent data inflation and maintain data integrity.
+- **Duplicate Removal:** Eliminated redundant records to prevent data inflation and maintain data integrity.
-- **🔹 Data Standardization:** Unified industry and company names, standardized dates, and formatted country names to ensure consistency in analysis.
+- **Data Standardization:** Unified industry and company names, standardized dates, and formatted country names to ensure consistency in analysis.
-- **🔹 Handling Null or Empty Values:** Addressed missing data in key fields, ensuring completeness for more reliable business insights.
+- **Handling Null or Empty Values:** Addressed missing data in key fields, ensuring completeness for more reliable business insights.
-- **🔹 Data Pruning:** Removed irrelevant rows and columns, focusing only on essential business metrics for workforce trend analysis.
+- **Data Pruning:** Removed irrelevant rows and columns, focusing only on essential business metrics for workforce trend analysis.

 ## **Business Impact**
 A clean and structured dataset enables businesses, analysts, and policymakers to: